Why are buckwheat pillows so good?

 1. Buckwheat pillows provide proper support for your body

 Your head, neck and shoulders need to be supported for you to maintain good posture during sleep.
 Buckwheat pillows are able to do that.
 Once you mold the hulls into the correct position for your body, your head and neck will be kept in an ergonomic position because the buckwheat hulls do not compact while you're sleeping.
-Soft pillows that collapses under the weight of your head are actually not good, because you aren't getting the proper support that you need.
+Soft pillows that collapse under the weight of your head are actually not good, because you aren't getting the proper support that you need.
 Buckwheat hull pillows are the best for side sleepers who need a lot of shoulder support.

 2. Buckwheat hulls are a superior, supportive pillow filler